xAPPO/MQTT/README.md

 # Initial setup:  (this now includes an install bug workaround step)

 1) Install both the main app MQTT code and the device driver code for MQTT Client and optionally MQTT text.
 2) Now install the app using 'Add User App' .
-It may hang don't worry.
+It may seem to hang don't worry.
 Do NOT install the device manually.
 3) Go to apps and run MQTT then you need to look for a device called 'MQTT Child device driver' - manually delete this device and restart your hub.
 A new device driver will be auto created
 4) Configure your mqtt broker using the MQTT Broker menu in the app.
 You must enter the IP (or URL) e.g. tcp://192.168.1.78:1883 ,  username / password are only required if your broker needs them.
 NB include  tcp:// at the start of the entry.